SOLD OUT: please feel free to register for our wait-list.

 Foodborne pathogens may hide in the corners and crevices of your equipment and production facility, avoiding eradication by routine sanitation procedures.
 These pathogens in turn cause widespread recalls and outbreaks that take lives and destroy brand reputations.
 FDA’s Food Safety Modernization Act (FSMA) requires food processing facilities to mitigate this risk, by conducting a hazard analysis and implementing risk-based preventive controls.
 Environmental control and monitoring are integral parts of this required risk management.

-While some companies are still in the early stage of setting up an appropriate Environmental Monitoring Program (EMP), others struggle with how to respond to pathogen-positive results from their existing programs.
-This workshop will help companies understand the fundamentals and requirements for implementing an EMP, approaches in managing the data, and taking corrective actions as part of the environmental control and risk management strategy.
+While some companies are in the early stage of setting up an appropriate Environmental Monitoring Program (EMP), others struggle with how to respond to pathogen-positive results from their existing programs.
+This interactive workshop will guide you through:

 - Gain an understanding of FSMA requirements for sanitation and environmental monitoring in food processing facilities.